tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 - Can a player give their Inspiration to another player for a re-roll?
 Yes.
 - Two wolf companions alive; 1 dead.
 - Advance to **Level 2** at start of next session.
+- Gar wants to have Jade statue inspected by guild's jeweler

 <i class="fas fa-calendar-alt"></i> <small>Thursday, April 1, 2021 \| 12:30 to 2:30 p.m.
 PST</small>